gdbroman/broman.blog/_posts/2020/2020-12-10-the-thing-in-itself.md

 BUDDHA: *Mmm.
 Very good.
 I can sense you are almost there.
 But like the forms, you're busy pointing!
 May I ask, have you ever tried observing?*

-NIETZSCHE: *All perception starts out as nerve stimuli, but at that instance, it - whatever that is - has already left the thing in itself and turned into representation.*
+NIETZSCHE: *All perception starts out as nerve stimuli, but at that instance, it - whatever that is - has already left the thing in itself and turned into a representation.*

 BUDDHA: *Have you tried observing this moment?
 And...this?*

 NIETZSCHE: *The distinction between the general - such as time - and individual instance - such as now - is also dogmatic.
 If it originates from the nature of things, we cannot know.
-Nonetheless, I shall do as you ask and observe nature with my mind's own eye.*
+Nonetheless, I shall do as you ask and observe nature with my own mind's eye.*

 BUDDHA: *And?*

-NIETZSCHE: *Mmm.*
+Ans so they were.
+Not forms, nor conepts.
+Monistic, eternal - one and forever.
+Here we are.